Date

 With the underlayment in place, you’ll install a metal drip edge along all the eaves and rakes (the angled sides) of the roof.
 This trim piece guides water away from your fascia and into the gutters, protecting the wooden components of your roof from moisture damage.
 After the drip edge is on, take a moment to plan your panel layout.
 A good rule of thumb is to start installing panels on the end of the roof opposite the prevailing wind direction.
 Use a chalk line to snap straight, parallel lines to guide your installation.
 This ensures your panels will be perfectly aligned, which is key for both appearance and performance.

-Step 3: Secure the Metal Panels
+Step 3: Lay and Fasten the Metal Panels

 Now you can start laying and securing the metal panels.
 Place your first panel, making sure it aligns with your chalk line and has the correct overhang at the eave.
 Fasten the panels to the roof deck using screws designed specifically for metal roofing; they should have a rubber washer to create a watertight seal.
 Pay close attention to the screw pattern recommended by the manufacturer.
 Proper screw placement and not over-tightening them are essential for preventing leaks.
 Overlap the next panel over the first one, ensuring a snug fit, and continue this process across the entire roof.